harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - The delegate expiration policy has been extended from 3 months to 6 months.
 You now only have to update delegates once every 6 months.
 (PL-39452)

    This item requires Harness Delegate version 23.09.80505.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- You are now required to sign an end-user license agreement to access the Harness AI Development Assistant (AIDA) in the account and project scopes.
-(PL-39723)

-  The EULA is displayed when you enable AIDA at the account scope (**Account Settings** > **Account Resources** > **Default Settings** > **Harness AI Developer Assistant**).

-  Each account user must sign the EULA only once.

-  The setting is inherited at the project scope.

 - Earlier, in the audit trail, all changes to a user principal's role assignment were logged with the generic Update action type.
 The record offered no additional information about whether a role assignment was created, updated, or deleted.
 (PL-39799, ZD-46451)